uchicago-library/ldr_metadatastorage/README.md

 error conditions: no extensions available

-This endpoint is GUARANTEED to return a listing of all extension resources available for the intellectual unit identified.
+This endpoint is GUARANTEED to return a listing of all extension resources available for the collection identified.

-- request: /units/[intellectual unit identifer]/extensions
+- request: /collection/[intellectual unit identifer]/extensions
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: aggregate
-- response: contains items element and inside items an item element that contains a URI resolvable to a particular extension endpoint available for this particular intellectual unit
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular extension endpoint available for this particular collection

-### /unit/[intellectual unit identifier]/extensions/[extension identifier]
+### /collection/[collection identifier]/extensions/[extension identifier]

 communication protocol: Web